 The patient care situations that involve a risk of infection are closely linked to the surroundings of the respective patient.
 To disinfect the hands at the right moment, it is therefore important to recognize the different zones within the patient surroundings.

 They are a milestone for compliance: the 5 Moments for Hand Hygiene.
-It is not without reason that the German Commission for Hospital Hygiene and Infection Prevention (KRINKO) has embedded the “5 Moments” concept in their new recommendations.
 Hand hygiene has become much easier since the many individual indications were pooled in five indication groups.
-For employees, it is easier to recognize the right moment for hand disinfection within their working processes.
+For employees, it is easier to remember the right moment for hand disinfection within their working processes.
 And the compliance increases.
 But still it can be a challenge to recognize them.

 The 5 Moments were developed on the basis of a spatial two-zone concept, which was derived from movement patterns and tasks of healthcare workers as well as the associated risks of pathogen transmission in these two zones.
 Since then, a distinction has been made between the patient zone and the health care zone.